Ōyama Iwao: Political career and death

 In 1906, Ōyama was awarded the Order of Merit by King Edward VII.
 His Japanese decorations included Order of the Golden Kite (1st class) and Order of the Chrysanthemum.

-Ōyama died at the age of seventy five in 1916. Ōyama was a large man, and enjoyed large meals.
+Ōyama died at the age of seventy five in 1916, and was accorded a state funeral. Ōyama was a large man, and enjoyed large meals.
 His weight exceeded 210 lb, and may have contributed to his death, possibly arising from diabetes.

 Personal life

 Family

 Ōyama's first wife Sawa died of puerperal disorder.
 Second wife Sutematsu (a survivor of the Battle of Aizu, a sister of former Aizu retainers Yamakawa Hiroshi and Yamakawa Kenjirō) was one of the first female students sent to the United States as part of the Iwakura Mission in the early 1870s.
 She spent eleven years there, graduating from Vassar College in 1882.
 In the next year she accepted her former enemy's proposal.

 Ōyama was Emperor Meiji's first candidate for rearing future emperor Hirohito as a sort of surrogate father in 1901, in accordance with royal customs, but Ōyama declined and the role instead went to Count Kawamura Sumiyoshi.